tinode/chat/docs/API.md

 ## Using Server-Issued Message IDs

-Tinode provides basic support for client-side caching of `{data}` messages in the form of server-issued sequential message IDs.
+MidnightChat provides basic support for client-side caching of `{data}` messages in the form of server-issued sequential message IDs.
 The client may request the last message id from the topic by issuing a `{get what="desc"}` message.
 If the returned ID is greater than the ID of the latest received message, the client knows that the topic has unread messages and their count.
 The client may fetch these messages using `{get what="data"}` message.
 The client may also paginate history retrieval by using message IDs.

 ## User Agent and Presence Notifications